kpecsok98/Worcester-Greenspace/README.md

 This tutorial was created by Kyle Pecsok as a final project for Professor Shadrock Robert's 'Computer Programming for GIS' course at Clark University.
 If you have any questions please feel free to email me at kpecsok@clarku.edu.

 ### Things needed for this tutorial
-- A Google Colab account, unless you have another coding software, know how to connect input data to the code, and place data created in the code to a new output folder.
+- A Google Colab account, unless you have another coding software and know how to connect input data to the code and place data created in the code to a new output folder.

 - A Carto account, however even if you don't have a Carto account you can still produce the necessary shapefiles you just won't be able to create the same maps that I did.